Isospectral Reductions of Non-negative Matrices: Computation methods and a new approach

 \item Perform the isospectral reduction in $n-s$ steps where at each step the isospectral reduction is performed by choosing and removing a single node.
 For instance in the first step, choosing the node $k$, so that $S=\{1,\ldots, n\}\setminus\{k\}$, the reduced matrix has entries

 Avoiding choices of nodes where $a_{kk}\approx 1$ the problem of computing the isospectral reduction is always well conditioned.
-By~\cite[Theorem 2.5]{webb14}, the order in $\{1,\ldots, n\}\setminus S=\{k_1,\ldots, k_{n-s}\}$ by which the one-step reductions are performed is indifferent in the sense that they all lead to the same matrix $R_S$ in~\eqref{Reduction equation}.
-The time cost of the step by step isospectral reduction is \end{itemize} Notice that this time cost is of the same order as the single step reduction time cost, and even better unless the computational cost of $(I-A_{\overline{SS}})^{-1}$ gets to be less than $(n-s)^3/3$.
+By~\cite[Theorem 2.5]{webb14}, the order in $\{1,\ldots, n\}\setminus S=\{k_1,\ldots, k_{n-s}\}$ by which the one-step reductions are performed is indifferent in the sense that they all lead to the same matrix $R_S(A,1)$ in~\eqref{Reduction equation}.
+The \emph{time cost} of the step by step isospectral reduction is